DIY Black and White Contrast Cards for Babies (Free Printable)

 Related: 26 Things We Didn’t Get at Our Baby Shower But Ended Up Buying

-If you make these contrast cards, please tag us on Instagram or Facebook!
-We would be tickled pink.
+If you make these contrast cards, please tag me on Instagram, TikTok, or Facebook!
+I would be tickled pink.

 Enjoy!